September 14, 2020

 Did you start a retirement fund but stopped because you didn’t know where to invest?

 Friend, there will always be obstacles.
 Fight the enemies that are making you weak…fear, laziness, doubt.
 Everything that’s making you give up is your enemy.
-Fight it, but this time, not just with will power but with prayer and God’s grace.
+Fight it, but this time, not just with will power but with action, prayer and God’s grace.

 Next time you feel like giving up, remember this: